 Cultivate value and inclusion

 Related to a need for control over their working life is each employees’ need to feel invested in their work and valued by their employer.
-Work with your leadership team to see if you can find room for employee appreciation in your budget and plan activities that show how much you value them and help decrease stress and promote wellness.
+Work with your leadership team to see if you can find room for employee appreciation in your budget and plan activities that show how much you value them and help reduce stress and promote wellness.
 These could include activities such as a midweek masseuse in the lobby or a free yoga class, or a scheduled unplugged Friday afternoon happy hour.

 For an ongoing strategy that builds relationships, consider a “buddy program” where everyone in the office is paired up with a work friend and confidante from a different department to promote holistic teamwork.
 You could also use a service like Donut, which pairs coworkers that don’t interact regularly for a casual coffee meeting.
 Not only has research shown that close, confiding relationships protect you from many stresses, but cross-department collaboration promotes active learning at work versus simple relaxation.
 Psychology Today reported that new research from scientists at the University of Michigan found that learning something new at work served as a stress buffer, whereas relaxation strategies had no effect.
 In other words, doing something active, such as learning about a coworker, rather than passive, such as distracting yourself by relaxation, was crucial.